Bandwidth/ap-docs/methods/messages/getMessages.md

 ]
 ```

-### Example: Gets a list messages filtering the direction and toDateTime
+### Example 3 of 3: Gets a list messages filtering the direction and toDateTime

 {% sample lang="bash" %}